Anyone can read blog articles about how to write a sales email, but not everyone can create one that converts.

-1. Keep Your Email Short and Sweet
+1. Keep Your Sales Email Short & Sweet

 2. Always Include a Call to Action

 If you are looking to schedule a meeting, suggest a specific date and time, including helpful details like the meeting duration.

-If you are expecting a response in regards to a proposal, give a deadline.
-For example, “Attached is a proposal containing the details we discussed today.
-These terms are valid until COB Friday.
+“Here’s our proposal based on the details we discussed today.
+These terms are valid until EOD Friday.
 I look forward to hearing from you before then.”

-3. Use New Technology to your Advantage
+4. Use New Technology to your Advantage